The Drag and Drop File Upload for Contact Form 7 plugin for WordPress is vulnerable to arbitrary file upload in versions up to, and including, 1

 Public Exploit Available: No

-Analyst Notes: As of April 24, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of July 14, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+The flaw is highly dangerous due to the lack of authentication required to invoke privileged browser protocols.

 Analyst Recommendation